Best Immune Support for Frequent Travelers

 Are There Specific Exercises Travelers Should Do to Boost Immunity?

-You should incorporate low-impact exercises like walking or yoga, ensuring at least 30 minutes, three times weekly.
-Include travel-friendly activities like stair climbing or hotel stretches, and avoid intense workouts to prevent immune suppression during travel.
+Incorporate low-impact exercises like walking or yoga, ensuring at least 30 minutes three times weekly.
+Include travel-friendly activities like stair climbing or hotel room stretches, and avoid intense workouts immediately before and during travel to prevent immune suppression from overexertion.
 Moderate exercise enhances circulation, helping immune cells move more efficiently throughout your body.
+Simple bodyweight movements (squats, lunges, push-ups, planks) require no equipment and counter flight-related stiffness while supporting lymphatic drainage.
+Walking tours and exploring destinations on foot naturally incorporate movement while allowing you to maintain the consistent, moderate physical activity that supports both immune and cognitive health on the road.

 Conclusion